-Investigative reporter Greg Palast looks at the battle to end “vulture funds", where companies buy up debts of poor nations cheaply and then sue for the full amount.
+Investigative reporter Greg Palast looks at the battle to end “vulture funds,” where companies buy up debts of poor nations cheaply and then sue for the full amount.

 AMY GOODMAN: At the close of the G8 summit in Germany last Friday, leaders of the world’s richest countries reiterated their commitment first made in 2005 to cancel all the debt owed by the world’s poorest countries.
-But so-called "Vulture Funds", or companies that buy up third world debt at rock-bottom prices, then sue the countries for the value and more are undermining any promises of debt relief.
-In February, BBC investigative journalist Greg Palast exposed on Democracy Now! how one "Vulture Fund", Donegal International, owned by US resident, Michael Sheehan, was trying to collect forty million dollars from Zambia after buying one of its debts for four million dollars.
-Soon after, Congress member John Conyers and Congress member Donald Payne brought this up with President Bush.
-They brought it up a few hours after the broadcast on Democracy Now!, and urged them to ensure the G8 summit would close the legal loopholes that allow "Vulture Funds" to flourish.
-Well, Greg Palast produced this report for BBC News Night last week.
+But so-called “vulture funds,” or companies that buy up Third World debt at rock-bottom prices, then sue the countries for the full value and more, are undermining any promises of debt relief.
+In February, BBC investigative journalist Greg Palast exposed on Democracy Now! how one vulture fund, Donegal International, owned by U.S. resident Michael Sheehan, was trying to collect $40 million from Zambia, after buying one of its debts for $4 million.
+Soon after, Congressmember John Conyers and Congressmember Donald Payne brought this up with President Bush.
+They brought it up a few hours after the broadcast on Democracy Now! and urged him to ensure the G8 summit would close the legal loopholes that allow vulture funds” to flourish.

 GREG PALAST: George Bush has flown into the meeting of G8 leaders tonight.
-Near the top of the list of problems–poverty in Africa.
-But activists worry that G8 nations aid for Africa is being seized by vultures.
-In February, News Night exposed the activity of "Vulture Funds."
-These vultures figured out how to get their hands on the money our governments give to help out Africa, and put it in their own pockets.
+Near the top of the list of problems: poverty in Africa.
+But activists worry that G8 nations’ aid for Africa is being seized by vultures.
+In February, Newsnight exposed the activity of vulture funds.
+These vultures figured out how to get their hands on the money our governments give to help out Africa and put it in their own pockets.
 They do it by buying up old loans made to the poorest countries just before the loans are effectively written off.
-Then the vultures sue for ten times what they pay for the loans.
-We tracked down one of them in Virginia–Michael Francis Sheehan–also known as Goldfinger.
+Then the vultures sue for 10 times what they pay for the loans.
+We tracked down one of them in Virginia, Michael Francis Sheehan, also known as “Goldfinger.”

-JOHN CONYERS: I brought this matter up to President Bush in the White House.
-I asked him about "Vulture Funds" and did he know that some of the poorest nations were being taken advantage of in this highly immoral, ruthless scheme.
-And he said he was interested in knowing more about these "Vulture Funds" operations.
+REP. JOHN CONYERS: I brought this matter up to President Bush in the White House.
+I asked him about vulture funds, and did he know that some of the poorest nations were being taken advantage of in this highly immoral, ruthless scheme.
+And he said he was interested in knowing more about these vulture funds’ operations.
 And he said we would get to work on it right away.

-WOMAN: It is British law and British courts that "Vulture Funds" are hiding behind.
-What Gordon Brown needs to do is tackle our law, tackle our contract law and make it impossible for "Vulture Funds" to behave in this way.
+LYNNE FEATHERSTONE: It is British law and British courts that vulture funds are hiding behind.
+What Gordon Brown needs to do is tackle our law, tackle our contract law, make it impossible for vulture funds to behave in this way.

 GREG PALAST: The Zambia case especially drove their anger, raising the issue of corruption.